LeivoSepp/Smart-heating-management-with-Shelly/README.md

-# Smart heating management with Shelly
+# Smart and cheap heating with Shelly

 This Shelly script downloads energy market prices from Elering and will turn on heating for cheapest hours in a day using different algorithms.
 This is perfect solution to make any heating system smart.
-There are the three main scenarios:
+This script supports three different scenarios/algorithms:
-1. Heating time for the next day is calculated dyanmically based on the weather forecast.
+1. Heating time for the next day is based on the weather forecast.
+Cold weather -> more heating hours.
-2. Heating is divided into time periods and heating is turned on for cheapest hour in each period.
+2. Heating time (24h) is divided into periods and heating turned on for a number of cheapest hour.
-3. Heating is based on the min-max price levels to keep Shelly constantly on or off.
+3. Heating is turned on-off based on the predefined price levels.

 Configuration parameters:

 * ``let country = "ee";             // Estonia-ee, Finland-fi, Lithuania-lt, Latvia-lv``
-* ``let heatingWindow = 24;         // time window size (hours), (0 -> only min-max price used, 24 -> one day)``
+* ``let heatingWindow = 24;         // time period (hours), (0 -> only min-max price used, 24 -> one day)``
-* ``let heatingTime = 5;            // heating time in each time window (hours)``
+* ``let heatingTime = 5;            // heating time in each time period (hours)``
 * ``let alwaysOnMaxPrice = 10;      // heating is always on if energy price lower than this value (transfer fee not included)``
 * ``let alwaysOffMinPrice = 300;    // heating is always off if energy price higher than this value (transfer fee not included)``
-* ``let is_reverse = false;          // Some heating systems requires reversed relay.``
+* ``let isInvertedOutput = false;   // Some heating systems requires inverted relay.``
 * ``let isWeatherForecastUsed = true; //use weather forecast to calculate heating time dynamically for every day``
 * ``let dayRate = 56;               // Day electricity transmission fee without tax (EUR/MWh)``
 * ``let nightRate = 33;             // Night electricity transmission fee without tax (EUR/MWh)``